KishorMesh/Generic-Batch-Processor/README.md

 **[Fault Tolerant Reactive application for Batch Processing](/Reactive-Application/)** - Demonstrates how multiple tasks performed on Reactive systems for distributed application in Akka.NET.

+This Batch Processor approach can be used for –
+1. File conversion
+2. Running Automated test cases
+3. Stream Analytics (IOT sensor data)
+4. Database Backup/replication

 ## Contributing